-For example, if you decided to go out and purchase luxury goods that have a price of over $650, just months before bankruptcy, the creditor can claim that the purchases were fraudulent.
+For example, if you decided to go out and purchase luxury goods that have a price of over $650, just months before bankruptcy, the creditor can file a claim for asset recovery by asserting that the purchase was fraudulent.

 If you made the purchases with the intent of having the debt discharged, the creditor will likely contest the debt being discharged.

 “Bankruptcy can also eliminate secured debts like car loans and mortgages.
 However, you will either need to enter a payment plan to keep the property or relinquish the property.
 Bankruptcy may also be able to eliminate second mortgages or reduce vehicle loan payments in certain circumstances,” explains Philadelphia bankruptcy attorney David M. Offen.

 Courts can decide not to discharge debt if you fail to follow rules and procedures.
 Denying a discharge is done on a case-by-case basis, but it often occurs when the debtor:

 - Hides property

 You cannot also claim bankruptcy multiple times in a short amount of time.

 There are times when you may be able to convince the court to discharge a debt due to a legal exception.
 For example, income tax debt is difficult to discharge, but there are cases where the person can have the debt discharged when certain requirements are met and a certain amount of time has passed.